 Naming Waters and Places

 Within the tribes, there were conflicts, and the Catawba in South Carolina counted on the settlers and British to protect them from the marauding Cherokee.
 In addition to the convention of naming rivers, lakes and bays after the Native Americans who had lived nearby, some of towns and settlements were named for the local tribes as well, such as Santee and Cheraw.
+Pendleton was established at the junction of the Catawba trading path and Cherokee Trail to the coast.
 The name “Edgefield” came from its location at the edge of Indian battlefields.
 Some towns arose from trading posts, such as Chester.
 The early settlers of the 1750’s, mostly Scots Irish Presbyterians, settled in the upper-Catawba valley, searching for fertile land.
 Here in the rolling hills among the Waxhaw, Cane, Camp, and Twelvemile Creeks, they stopped and began to build.
 Time passed, and this area would become known as “The Waxhaws,” named after the Native American tribe which disappeared years earlier.

 The Tribes of South Carolina